Officers of the Los Angeles Police Department have been responding to the area's rash of wildfires this week, serving a wide variety of missions.

 One of their missions has been to help animals trapped in the fire zones.

-Officers from the LAPD's Mounted Unit helped rescue horses trapped in the massive Creek Fire in Sylmar northeast of the city.
+Officers from the LAPD's equestrian unit helped rescue horses trapped in the massive Creek Fire in Sylmar.

 The Creek Fire started Tuesday morning and has destroyed at least 30 homes and burned nearly 11,500 acres.

-Within the city limits LAPD officers responded to the Skirball Fire, which erupted early Wednesday morning next to the 405 freeway near Mulholland Drive.
-The Skirball Fire has burned nearly 500 acres and destroyed four homes in Bel-Air.
+Within the city limits LAPD officers responded to the Skirbal Fire, which erupted early Wednesday morning next to the 405 freeway near Mulholland Drive.
+The Skirball fire has burned nearly 500 acres and destroyed four homes in Bel-Air.

 Neither fire is contained.

 Each year, law enforcement agencies in Michigan and Southern California evaluate new pursuit-rated police vehicles from the upcoming model year.
 This year, the Los Angeles County Sheriff's Department tested 21 sedans, SUVs, and motorcycles from the 2014 model year.
 Read the full story here.
 Photos by Paul Clinton.

 Evaluators in Michigan and Southern California have completed their testing of the 2013 model-year patrol cars, SUVs, and motorcycles.
 View these photos from the test sites that show the vehicles in action.
 Read "How to Use Police Vehicle Tests" for the full story.

 November 1, 2012

 Chevrolet returned to the patrol car market with its Caprice PPV, a smaller, more powerful Caprice than the mid-90s model.
 This new police-only Caprice has impressed agencies with its mix of agility, braking, and high-speed handling.
 View our gallery of in-service Chavrolet Caprice PPVs, and then read "The New Recruits: In-Service Cop Cars" for detailed stories of agencies using them.
 Photos provided by the respective agencies unless otherwise noted.